Bigd271/htjewelry/_posts/2018-08-25-we-have-moved.md

 ---
-#image: /img/ht-logo.jpg
+title: We've Changed Service Providers
+image: /img/avatar-icon.png
 ---

-# We've Moved!
+## We've Moved!

-We're busy making updates to the website.
-Prepare to see a lot of changes to the site.
+We recently changed from Wix over the GitHub pages.
+This makes the website much easier to maintain and allows for easier blogging capabilities.
+Please subscribe to our Mailchimp mailing list on the [homepage](https://heatwolethiessen.com/) to stay up-to-date and recieve special promos.
 Thanks for staying tuned!